 the student may be dismissed from the graduate program; all program dismissals will be reviewed by GP-CAPS to determine if the student is dismissed from all programs in the Biomedical Sciences or if they can transfer to another program pending approval of that program and finding a mentor that will support their continued study toward the degree.

-The program director reports all major infractions of institutional research procedures, recommendations for probation, suspension, or dismissal resulting from the Program Level Review, in writing, to the chairperson of the GP-CAPS.
+The program director reports all major infractions of institutional research procedures, and all recommendations for probation, suspension, or dismissal resulting from the Program Level Review, in writing, to the chairperson of the GP-CAPS.
 The report indicates the concern, the program faculty findings and actions/recommendations, and the student’s response, if any.
 The student is provided a copy of this report and is given the opportunity to provide a written rebuttal of the letter and/or appear before GP-CAPS to explain his/her position.

-Note: Plagiarism and other forms of academic/research dishonesty, including but not limited to falsifying data or academic credentials, are also to the West Virginia University and/or the Office of Academic Integrity (http://oric.research.wvu.edu/academic-integrity).
+Note: Plagiarism and other forms of academic/research dishonesty, including but not limited to falsifying data or academic credentials, are also referred to the West Virginia University Office of Student Conduct and/or the Office of Academic Integrity (http://oric.research.wvu.edu/academic-integrity).

 4. GP-CAPS Review

 • GP-CAPS meets at the end of each semester to review the academic and professional performance of first year-undifferentiated students, M.S.
-Students, and others brought the attention of the committee by a graduate program.
+Students in Biomedical sciences and Health Sciences, and others brought the attention of the committee by a graduate program.
 Special meetings can be called to handle significant problems that occur outside of this meeting time.

 • In the case of reports originating from graduate programs, GP-CAPS may request to meet with the student prior to rendering their decision.
 If the student is asked to appear before the GP-CAPS, s/he may be accompanied by a peer or faculty member of his/her choosing that is affiliated with the Health Sciences Center.
 This individual may confer with the student, but may neither speak for the student nor participate in the proceedings directly, unless requested to do so by the GP-CAPS.